torvalds/linux/Documentation/driver-api/ntb.rst

 So typical scenario of the first type memory window initialization looks:
 1) allocate a memory region, 2) put translated address to NTB config,
-3) somehow notify a peer device of performed initialization, 4) peer device maps corresponding outbound memory window so to have access to the shared memory region.
+3) somehow analtify a peer device of performed initialization, 4) peer device maps corresponding outbound memory window so to have access to the shared memory region.